This post first appeared on Sift & Simmer in June 2018. Updated Feb 2021.

 Think Chinese food with Muslim influences, which actually dates back to the Tang Dynasty.

 The noodles are thick and chewy, alternating with the crunch from the bean sprouts and onions.
-In addition, the lamb meat is savoury and mops up all of that fragrant spice mixture.

 The ground cumin and Sichuan peppercorn spice mixture is the key to flavouring the lamb meat for these noodles.